This 1942 Movie Contains A Great Lesson About Academic Freedom & Free Speech

 Academic Silence Today

 It is unnecessary to go into the details of invited speakers at colleges being uninvited or shouted down by protestors.
 There are also educators who are coerced into signing allegiance documents agreeing to viewpoints they do not believe in or support.
-Professors are compelled to not bring up “uncomfortable” or dissenting viewpoints on subjects like race, gender,and climate change not just in class, but on social media platforms or even worse; in supposedly private situations that then are then shared publicly without permission.
+Professors are compelled to not bring up “uncomfortable” or dissenting viewpoints on subjects like race, gender,and climate change not just in class, but on social media platforms or even worse; in supposedly private situations that are then shared publicly without permission.

 Unless you’re living in a vacuum, it is something you come across on a daily basis.
 This misguided behavior of stifling the expression of ideas is pervading throughout society with frightening consequences.